 - To follow the advice that you are given and not try to shortcut the process

-Firstly, the law protecting bats and their habitat doesn’t suddenly vanish just because you don’t need a planning consent.
+Firstly, it is important to be aware that the law ensuring bats and their habitat are legally protected doesn’t suddenly vanish just because you don’t need a granted planning application.
 It is very wise to get your ‘ducks in a row’ before you do any work under general permitted development rights (GPDR).

-Secondly, the Royal Town Planning Institute guidance paper on Biodiversity confirms that previously a planning inspector has confirmed in a case (appeal decision: APP/L3245/W/15/3004467) that biodiversity considerations still apply when dealing with permitted development.
+Secondly, the Royal Town Planning Institute guidance paper on biodiversity confirms that a planning inspector has previously confirmed in a case (appeal decision: APP/L3245/W/15/3004467) that biodiversity considerations still apply when dealing with development.

-We have directed employed staff across England and Wales, as well as a large network of time-served subcontractors that help us get to more remote spots where otherwise clients would have limited choices and perhaps not get competitive quotes.
+We have directed employed staff across England and Wales, as well as a large network of time-served subcontractors that help us get to more remote spots where clients would have otherwise limited choices and perhaps not the option of competitive quotes.

-All of our ecologists are licenced to survey for bats (class 1 or 2) and can undertake work in England, Scotland and Wales.
+All of our experienced ecologists are licensed to survey for bats (class 1 or 2) and can conduct work in England, Scotland and Wales.
 We have four senior ecologists that can undertake bat licences for clients in England and Wales, and one principal ecologist that can provide low impact bat licences (also called a bat mitigation class licence) in England.